What is

 Ergo miners earn from three sources: block rewards (newly minted ERG), transaction fees, and storage rent.
 Block rewards decrease over time according to the emission schedule, but storage rent ensures long-term income even after all ERG is mined.
 Most miners use pools for consistent payouts.

 Building DeFi on Ergo starts with understanding the eUTXO model and ErgoScript.
-Unlike account-based chains, Ergo's box model provides deterministic execution, no MEV by design, and predictable gas costs.
-Use Oracle Pools for price feeds, and leverage existing patterns from Spectrum Finance and SigmaUSD.
+Unlike account-based chains, Ergo's box model provides deterministic execution, strong MEV-resistance, and predictable fee construction.
+Use Oracle Pools for price feeds, and study existing patterns from Spectrum Finance and SigmaUSD.

 This is not financial advice.
 Ergo has strong fundamentals: fair launch (no VC dump risk), innovative technology (eUTXO, Sigma Protocols, NiPoPoWs), active development, and a cypherpunk ethos.
 It's a smaller market cap project with higher risk/reward than established chains.
 Research thoroughly, understand the technology, and never invest more than you can afford to lose.